epogrebnyak/lamr/README.md

 ### P1.
 Jump into programming.

-> Similar to an entry level MOOC or edtech course in Python, that introduces syntax first.
+> Similar to an entry level MOOC or edtech course in Python that introduces programming language syntax.

 Topics: Where to run a Python program – Language syntax – Exercises – Asking questions right (MVCE) – Code practice at Leetcode, Codewars, etc.